NVIDIAGameWorks/kaolin/README.md

 ## /!\ Reformat /!\

-A reformat is currently planned on Kaolin, we are expecting the reformat branch to be released in late August.
+A reformat is currently planned on Kaolin, we are expecting the reformat branch to be released in December.
 Pull request reviews will be delayed until then.

 <p align="center">